lolitosss2/ChargeMyCar/README.md

 ### Functionality

 1. Fetch Map from the API with all the charging stations available
-2. Filter charhing stations based on your current location latitude and longitude is used for bounding box
+2. Filter charging stations based on your current location latitude and longitude is used for bounding box
-3. Update you coordinated every time user moves
+3. Update the coordinates "every" time user moves
 4. POST to Ev.energy API with the ChargingPointID

 ## Next steps